Norm Campbell (rugby league): Early life

 Norm Campbell was born Angus Norman Campbell on March 30, 1908.
-His mother was Agnes Maud Campbell but there was no father's name recorded on his birth registration.
+His mother was Agnes Maud Campbell (1885-1951)but there was no father's name recorded on his birth registration.
 In 1909 Agnes married William Getty Campbell and they had a daughter named Emily Rose Campbell on 5 October 1909.
 William had applied for a separation order from Agnes in March of the same year on the grounds of desertion whilst living in Mount Roskill.
 In 1918 a divorce was granted after she claimed he had physically abused her in February 1909, and she left him and hadn't seen him since.
+They had three children together who were Norman's half siblings, Rona Marianne Lewis (1909-1966), William George Lewis (1911-1996), and Lex Arthur Lewis (1913-1980).

 Norman appears to have spent his teenage years in Ōtāhuhu as in January 1927 he was mentioned as having won the 75 yard swim race at the Otahuhu Football Club's annual aquatic carnival.
 Later in the same year he was listed as playing for the Otahuhu club's third grade team.